 PRESBYOND® Laser Blended Vision is London Vision Clinic’s recommended treatment for presbyopia (natural ageing of the eyes) and aims to correct both near and distance vision, giving the patient an excellent visual range.
 London Vision Clinic was the first clinic in the UK to offer PRESBYOND® Laser Blended Vision.
-As lead medical consultant to Carl Zeiss Meditec, Professor Reinstein was instrumental to the development of PRESBYOND® Laser Blended Vision, and we have the largest experience of treating presbyopia by this method in the world.
+A lead medical consultant to Carl Zeiss Meditec, Professor Reinstein developed PRESBYOND® Laser Blended Vision back in 2004, which was later implemented by Carl Zeiss Meditec into their laser systems in 2009.

 What is Presbyopia?

 Presbyopia literally translates as ‘old eye’, and refers to the natural process of ageing that eventually affects everybody’s reading vision.
 If you have developed presbyopia you may find, for example, that you now need to hold a menu further away in order to read it.
 This is because, starting in early middle age, the lens inside the eye begins to lose it’s ability to change shape and provide the ‘zoom’ required to focus from distance to near and back.
 Nobody is immune from this condition, and unchecked it inevitably means reading glasses, bifocals or varifocals.